hammadhassan94/IEX-05-Tajweed/README.md

 # Tajweed
- An app to explore tajweed rules of Quran
+ In progress or say incomplete app to explore tajweed rules of Quran